-For balanced Supergrid Voltage dips on the Onshore Transmission System (which could be at an Interface Point) having durations greater than 140ms and up to 3 minutes the fault ride through requirement is defined in CC.6.3.15.1 (b) (i) and Figure 5 which is reproduced in this Appendix as Figure CC.A.4A.2 and termed the voltage-duration profile.
+For balanced Supergrid Voltage dips on the Onshore Transmission System (which could be at an Interface Point) having durations greater than 140ms and up to 3 minutes the fault ride through requirement is defined in CC.6.3.15.1 (2b) and Figure 5b which is reproduced in this Appendix as Figure CC.A.4A3.3 and termed the voltage-duration profile.

 This profile is not a voltage-time response curve that would be obtained by plotting the transient voltage response at a point on the Onshore Transmission System (or User System if located Onshore) to a disturbance.
-Rather, each point on the profile (i.e. the heavy black line) represents a voltage level and an associated time duration which connected Generating Units, Power Park Modules or OTSDUW Plant and Apparatus must withstand or ride through.
+Rather, each point on the profile (i.e. the heavy black line) represents a voltage level and an associated time duration which connected Power Park Modules or OTSDUW Plant and Apparatus must withstand or ride through.

-Figures CC.A.4A.3 (a), (b) and (c) illustrate the meaning of the voltage-duration profile for voltage dips having durations greater than 140ms.
+Figures CC.A.4A.4 (a), (b) and (c) illustrate the meaning of the voltage-duration profile for voltage dips having durations greater than 140ms.